 The Blobology module uses a modified version of the original Blobology software to create blobplots (a GC vs abundance plot of all the contigs) of a metagenomic assembly, and annotates it with phylogenetic information or bin information.
-The taxonomy of each contig is estimated with Mega-BLAST v2.7.1 with NCBI_nt as the database.
-The assembly is then indexed and the reads from any number of samples are aligned against it with bowtie2.
+The taxonomy of each contig is estimated with blastn v2.7.1 (-task megablast -evalue 1e-5 -max_target_seqs 1 -outfmt '6 qseqid sseqid staxids' options) with NCBI_nt as the database.
+The assembly is then indexed and the reads from any number of samples are aligned against it with bowtie2 v2.3.0 (--very-fast-local -k 1 -t --reorder --mm options).
 Blobology’s gc_cov_annotate.pl function is used to generate a blobplot file with the GC, coverage (in all samples), and taxonomy of each contig.
 If the user provided a set of bins to annotate, the contigs are also annotated with the bins they belong to.
 Finally, Blobology’s makeblobplot.R function is used to make the blobplots of the contigs across all the provided samples, with taxonomic and bin membership annotations.

 MetaWRAP-Classify_bins

 The Classify_bins module is a conservative way to assign taxonomy to a set of metagenomic bins.
-First, the contigs in all bins are combined into one file, and MegaBLAST v2.7.1 is used to align the contigs to the NCBI_nt database.
-The alignment results are then used by taxator-kt to estimate the taxonomy of each contig.
+First, the contigs in all bins are combined into one file, and blastn v2.7.1 (-task megablast -outfmt '6 qseqid qstart qend qlen sseqid staxids sstart send bitscore evalue nident length' options) is used to align the contigs to the NCBI_nt database.
+The alignment results are then used by taxator-kt v1.3.3e (-a megan-lca -t 0.3 -e 0.01 options) to estimate the taxonomy of each contig.
 The most likely taxonomy of each bin is then estimated from individual contig predictions.
 Taxonomy of each contig are added to a phylogenetic tree, adding weight to each branch based on the length of that contig.
 The tree is then traversed from the root down the heaviest branches until the next likely branch is <50% of the current branch weight.
 Once no further taxonomic rank can be estimated, the final taxonomy of that bin is reported.

 MetaWRAP-Annotate_bins

-The Annotate_bins module takes in a set of bins and quickly functionally annotates them with PROKKA v1.12.
+The Annotate_bins module takes in a set of bins and quickly functionally annotates them with PROKKA v1.12 (--quiet option).
 The annotation process is parallelized for any number of bins and threads.
 For each bin, the module returns the annotation file in GFF format, and two FastA files with untranslated and translated genes.